|

 May 23 - Interviewed by fellow author Hillary Homzie at "The Mixed Up Files"

-May 30 video Host: KXYL Radio (Texas) Brian Wade and Leland Acker
+May 30 Host: KXYL Radio (Texas)

-August 11 - video Host: WCHE 1520, Philadelphia Libby's Luncheonette (serving up local sustainability) theme: "Turning Today's Youths Into Tomorrow's Activists"
+August 11 - Host: WCHE 1520, Philadelphia Libby's Luncheonette (serving up local sustainability) theme: "Turning Today's Youths Into Tomorrow's Activists"

 August 11 - The Roane County News - Summer Reads Take Laureate on Regional Journey